 This easy sweet potato casserole has the best of both worlds with a crunchy pecan streusel topping AND a generous amount of mini marshmallows.
 The mashed sweet potato mixture underneath all that topping is just lightly sweetened to create the perfect balance between savory and sweet.

-How to make sweet potato casserole
+How do you make sweet potato casserole?

 The sweet potatoes are mixed with brown sugar, maple syrup, cinnamon and butter.
 Aren’t you hungry just thinking about it?
 The casserole is topped with an easy pecan streusel and then goes into the oven.
 The marshmallows don’t go on until the very end, otherwise they could burn.
 All you do from there is serve and enjoy!